 The weight capacity of this type of banquet cart can range from 1200 to 3000 pounds, with each shelf holding between 200 and 600 pounds.
 It is important to keep in mind how far and across what terrain you'll move your cart.
 You don't want to purchase a cart that, when loaded, will be too heavy to maneuver through tight spaces.
 In this case, it may make more logistical sense to purchase two or more smaller carts.

-Stainless versions of these catering carts tend to be slightly more expensive than their aluminum counterparts.
+Stainless Queen Mary carts tend to be slightly more expensive than their aluminum counterparts.
 Stainless steel is more heat, corrosion, and impact resistant, so carts made from it may be a better value in the long run.
 Aluminum carts, on the other hand, are usually less expensive and lighter weight.
 They are also more susceptible to damage and corrosion over time, but will not rust when damaged like steel can.
 Both are relatively easy to clean and sanitize.
 Many come with non-marking rubber or vinyl bumpers to protect walls and other surfaces from damage during transport.